 Day 1: South coast and waterfalls

 Your tour kicks off with a trip to the South Coast of Iceland.
-Along the way, you’ll stop off at jaw-dropping waterfalls, including Seljalandsfoss and Skógafoss.
-Yes, with the opportunity to get up close to both of them.
+Along the way, you’ll stop off at notable waterfalls, including Seljalandsfoss and Skógafoss.
+Both are accessible on foot.
 Visit the village of Skógar and the cultural folk museum to learn more about the history and people of Iceland.

 Your private guide drives you down the coast.
 Be ready to take in the sights of Iceland’s alluring black sand beaches, basalt cliffs, and the south Atlantic shore.
 You’ll also visit Vík, a charming coastal village characterized by its white churches and fishing history.